pablogs9/husarnet-docs/docs/manual-client.md

 ```bash
 sudo husarnet whitelist add fc94:...:527f
 ```
-Will add device with a `fc94:...:527f` Husarnet IPv6 address to the whitelist.
+Adds a device with a `fc94:...:527f` Husarnet IPv6 address to the whitelist.

 ### `whitelist rm [addr]`

-Removes device from the whitelist of your device running Husarnet Client.
+Removes a device from the whitelist of your device running Husarnet Client.

 #### Usage example:
 ```bash
 sudo husarnet whitelist rm fc94:...:527f
 ```
-Will remove device with a `fc94:...:527f` Husarnet IPv6 address from the whitelist.
+Will remove a device with a `fc94:...:527f` Husarnet IPv6 address from the whitelist.

 ### `whitelist enable`